Emotion (Carly Rae Jepsen album): Singles

-The album's lead single, "I Really Like You", was released to the iTunes Store on March 2, 2015.
-The song reached the top 40 in Australia, Canada, Japan, and Netherlands, and has reached number 39 on the US Billboard Hot 100, number 3 in Ireland and on the UK Singles Chart, and number 1 on the Scottish Singles Chart.
-The music video was released on March 6, 2015, featuring Tom Hanks and Justin Bieber.
-"Run Away with Me" was released as the album's second single on July 17, 2015.
-A music video for the song was released on July 17, 2015 and directed by Jepsen's former boyfriend, David Kalani Larkins.
-Its video was filmed in Tokyo, New York City, and Paris.
-The track premiered on Hit FM in Spain on June 22, 2015.
+Emotions lead single, "I Really Like You", was released to iTunes Store on March 2, 2015.
+It reached the top 40 in Australia, Canada, Japan, and Netherlands, and has reached number 39 on the US Billboard Hot 100, number 3 in Ireland and on the UK Singles Chart, and number 1 on the Scottish Singles Chart.
+Its music video was released on March 6, featuring Tom Hanks and Justin Bieber.